Flood Advisory issued for Baldwin by NWS - News Break

 Flood Advisory issued for Baldwin by NWS

-Effective: 2021-06-22 17:37:00 CDT Expires: 2021-06-22 20:45:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-06-21 22:09:00 CDT Expires: 2021-06-22 03:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Baldwin The National Weather Service in Mobile has issued a * Urban and Small Stream Flood Advisory for Southwestern Baldwin County in southwestern Alabama Southwestern Mobile County in southwestern Alabama * Until 845 PM CDT. * At 537 PM CDT, Doppler radar indicated showers and thunderstorms producing torrential rainfall in the advisory area.
-These showers and thunderstorms will be capable of producing between 1 and 2 inches of rain in a short period of time, which will cause urban and small stream flooding. * Some locations that will experience flooding include Fairhope, Grand Bay, Robertsdale, Bayou La Batre, Point Clear, Loxley, Magnolia Springs, Summerdale, Silverhill, Alabama Port, Coden, Battles Wharf, Sunny Cove, Mon Louis, Belle Fontaine, Faustinas, Bayleys Corner, Smithport, Barnwell and Montrose.alerts.weather.gov
+Target Area: Baldwin The National Weather Service in Mobile has issued a * Flood Advisory for Southern Baldwin County in southwestern Alabama Southwestern Mobile County in southwestern Alabama * Until 300 AM CDT. * At 1009 PM CDT, Doppler radar indicated heavy rain due to thunderstorms.
+Minor flooding is ongoing or expected to begin shortly in the advisory area.
+Between 1 and 2 inches of rain have fallen.
+Localized areas especially Dauphin Island and parts of central Baldwin County will need to be closely monitored for a potential upgrade to a Flash Flood Warning. * Some locations that will experience flooding include Daphne, Tillmans Corner, Fairhope, Foley, Theodore, Grand Bay, Robertsdale, Bayou La Batre, Point Clear, Dauphin Island, Loxley, Magnolia Springs, Bon Secour, Summerdale, Silverhill, Elberta, Alabama Port, Coden, Battles Wharf and Barnwell.
+Additional rainfall amounts of 1 to 3 inches are expected over the area.
+This additional rain will result in minor flooding.alerts.weather.gov